vx68k/xllmnrd/README.md

 If you find any problem while installation, please report it to
 <https://bitbucket.org/kazssym/xllmnrd/issues>.

+## Sample init script

+This package produces a sample init script for use on LSB-conforming operating systems.
+But its existence does not imply any level of conformance to the LSB specifications.

 # License

 This program is provided under the terms and conditions of the [GNU General